 In addition to his work at Le Bernardin, he’s worked as a consultant with various restaurants across the country and abroad, particularly at pastry shops in Japan.
 In his downtime, he’s an incredibly talented writer and blogger, posting recipes and articles that are truly inspirational to chefs, home cooks, or, I assume, anybody who can turn on a computer.
 The photographs that accompany his articles rival some by top food photographers, all produced with a handy little digital camera.

 He seems to attack projects with childlike enthusiasm.
 As soon as he decided to begin blogging, with a slight push from Chef Eric Ripert, he fanatically began posting every day for months, literally creating his own cookbook day by day with original, spur of the moment recipes and photos.
 While all of his posts tend to draw me in, one in particular, labeled “Infectious Creativity” stood apart from the rest.
 In it, Laiskonis discusses Pastry’s link to fashion, architecture, music, writing, painting, design, theatre and photography.
 He questions how each element can influence and improve the creation of a dessert; how instead of concentrating on nostalgia or “culinary irony” as a means to elevate a dish intellectually or emotionally, chefs can use the influences of the world around them.
-For example,

 (Music) “How would you go about ‘unplugging’ an already amplified ingredient?”…(Writing) “Does the dish/menu provide a narrative?
 What forms of punctuation can we use to good effect: periods, exclamation points, question marks, ellipses?”…( Painting) “Is a quick sketch less valid than a laborious masterpiece?”…(Theatre) “As a chef, is it possible to slip into character, to become the ingredient, to see the dish from its point of view?
 Do flavors listen to and play off of each other in the form of a dialogue?”